statgen/SLURM-examples/README.md

 Two most important commands for monitoring your job status are `squeue` and `scontrol show job`.

-- `squeue -u <user name`.
+- `squeue -l -u <username>`.
 Shows  all your jobs that are in the SLURM queue.
-- `squeue -u <user name> -p <partition name>`.
+- `squeue -l -u <username> -p <partition name>`.
 Shows all your jobs that are in the specific partition (in case you used multiple) in the SLURM queue.

-- `scontrol show job -dd <job id>`.
+- `scontrol show job -dd <job_id>`.
 Shows all information about specific SLURM job.
 It is worth paying attention to the following information:
     - *Requeue*.
-Shows how many times your job was requeued.
-Some jobs may have higher priority and may preempt (i.e. cancel) your running jobs and put them back to the queue.
-If your job takes too long time and the *Requeue* is greater than 1 then, most probably, the reason why your job takes so long is because it was cancelled and requeued several time.
+Shows how many times your job was re-queued.
+Some jobs may have higher priority and may pre-empt (i.e. cancel) your running jobs and put them back to the queue.
+If your job takes too long time and *Requeue* is greater than 1 then, most probably, the reason why your job takes so long is because it was cancelled and re-queued several times.
     - *TimeLimit*.
 Shows time limit of your job.
     - *Command*.
-The SLURM script that was executed.
-If you were using `sbatch --wrap`, then this field will be empty.
+The SLURM script that was executed. (only for `sbatch script.sh`)
     - *StdErr*.
-File were STDERR is written.
+File where STDERR is written.
     - *StdOut*.
-File were STDOUT is written.
+File where STDOUT is written.
     - *BatchScript*.
-Thes command that was executed.
-This field will list command from `sbatch --wrap`, and will be empty if script was used (see *Command*).
+The command that was executed. (only for `sbatch --wrap="script.sh args..."`)

 ## FAQ